 Suggested donation towards jorney expenses: 590€

-It is not often that our voyages start and finish in the same port, basing on the fact that so many ports and festivals wait for Shtandart in different parts of Europe.
+It is not often that our voyages start and finish in the same port because so many ports and festivals wait for Shtandart in different parts of Europe.

-However precisely those circular legs give a great possibility to choose an optimal route according to the weather and dedicate maximum time for sail trainings, unforgettable voyages, relaxation and strolls through beautiful port towns.
+However precisely those circular trips give us a great opportunity to choose an optimal route according to the weather and dedicate maximum time for sail training, relaxation and sightseeing in beautiful port towns.

 The region around La Rochelle - the north-east corner of Biscay - offer us a lot of different options.
-In case of unpleasant weather there is a wide bay protected from waves to the south of La Rochelle.
-It was created by the mainland and island Oleron.
+In case of unpleasant weather there is a wide bay protected from waves to the south of La Rochelle formed by the mainland and Oleron island.

 By the way, exactly this bay is the place where you can find the famous Fort Boyard.
 Shall we say ‘Hi’ with the cannon salute?

-To the north of La Rochelle we will be protected by the island Île de Ré.
-It is connected to the mainland by the 30 meters bridge.
+To the north of La Rochelle we will be protected by the Île de Ré.
+It is an island connected to the mainland by a 30-meter tall bridge.
 The height of Shtandart’s main-mast is 33 meters.
-Nevertheless we passed under that bridge easily and not once without pulling down the topgallant masts.
-Come and puzzle out with us how this is possible.
+Nevertheless we passed under that bridge easily and not once without hoisting down the topgallant masts.
+Come and figure out with us how this is possible.

-If we are not stopped by waves, we will leave defined water areas to Biscay.
-And from there we can sail to Morbian bay, visit Concarneau, or drop the anchor near to the island Belle-Île-en-Mer.
+If we are not hindered by excessive swell, we will leave sheltered waters and enter the Bay of Biscay.
+And from there we can sail to Morbihan bay, visit Concarneau, or drop the anchor by the Belle-Île-en-Mer island.

-As we are not depending on exact route we can avoid the necessity to go boringly by engine - up-wind or with no wind.
-If the weather is warm and windless we will enjoy sunbathing on the deck and swimming in open sea.
-If there is cool wind in Biscay bay we will set the sails and have a lurch fly along french islands.
+As we are not limited to an exact route we can avoid the necessity of travelling under power - upwind or in a doldrum.
+If the weather is calm and warm we will enjoy sunbathing on the deck and swimming in the open sea.
+If there is good wind we will set sails and zip along French islands.

-Gybing - is a turn when the ship crosses the wind line with stern.
+A gybe - is a turn when the ship crosses the line of the wind with her stern.
 It is much simpler to accomplish on square rigged ships, than tacking.

-And, of course, no sea voyage can be as beautiful and eventful as a voyage with well deserved rest.
-After quite enough of waving in Biscay and mastering marine wisdom it is nice to spend time among friends in saloon and the next evening in the port to go with the whole crew to win over that quite province française.
+And, of course, every sea voyage is strenuous.
+Every rest afterwards is a well deserved one.
+After angry Biscay swell and mastering maritime lore it is nice to spend some time among friends in the mess-room and the next evening in the port to plunder with the whole crew that quiet province française.